Keeping pet’s teeth healthy in Knutsford

 Often traumatic following a car accident for cats or stone chewing for dogs.
 Fractures leave the pulp exposed and risk tooth root abscesses forming.
 Caught early, these teeth can be treated to maintain a healthy tooth but the window for appropriate treatment is small so fast treatment using the best equipment is essential.

-This follows periodontitis where toxins release from bacteria and cause inflammation.
+This follows periodontitis where toxins released from bacteria and cause inflammation.
 Plaque causes the body to resorb the bone in the jaw surrounding a tooth and weakening the structure around the tooth causing it to become loose and painful.
 Affected teeth need to be taken out.

 Most commonly caused by pulp exposure secondary to tooth fracture or worn teeth following chewing of tennis balls or stones.
 The tooth pulp becomes inflamed and infected causing an abscess at the root, a very painful condition requiring extraction.
-TOOTH ROOT ABCESSES NEED DENTAL X-RAY TO BE DIAGNOSED.
+TOOTH ROOT ABSCESSES NEED DENTAL X-RAY TO BE DIAGNOSED.

 Most often as a result of trauma but can result secondary to damage to the bone following a tooth root abscess, oral cancer or following extraction of a tooth.
 Identifying the location and extent of a fracture helps to identify the best way to fix it.